mvolkmann/mvolkmann.github.com/programming/sed-article.md

 ```

 The `w` and `W` commands write the current
-contents of PatSpace to a given file.
+contents of the pattern space to a given file.
 They are useful in `sed` scripts that
 need to produce multiple output files
 as opposed to streaming all output to stdout.